MicrosoftDocs/biztalk-docs/biztalk/core/using-biztalk-server-exception-handling5.md

 ---
-title: "Add Exception Handling to TIBCO EMS | Microsoft Docs"
+title: "Add Exception Handling to TIBCO EMS"
-description: Overview of handling exceptions for your orchestrations that use the TIBCO EMS adapter in BizTalk Server ms.custom: "" ms.date: "10/23/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+description: Overview of handling exceptions for your orchestrations that use the TIBCO EMS adapter in BizTalk Server ms.custom: "" ms.date: "10/23/2017" ms.prod: "biztalk-server" ms.reviewer: "" ms.suite: ""

-ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 4471f7b7-4a50-4d99-ad01-94712ce162fe
-caps.latest.revision: 6
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Use BizTalk Server Exception Handling